 - Civ.
 Prac. & & Rem.
 Code §16.0045 – A person has up to 30 years to bring suit for personal injury arising as the result of certain criminal offenses, such as sexual assault, indecency with a child (See Texas Penal Code § 21.11) or trafficking of persons.
 The statutes of limitation does not begin to run until the person’s 18th birthday.

 Personal injury is part of tort law, which allows for injured individuals to hold the party responsible for their damages legally accountable.
 Personal injury claims aim to provide the injured individual with financial compensation for their damages because of another party’s negligence, a lapse of judgment or malice intent.
 There are multiple situations in which personal injury law applies, therefore if you have been injured because of another’s negligence or malice actions, understanding if personal injury law applies to the fact of your case is crucial.

-Below are various personal injury claims our lawyers at The Gonzalez Law Group, PLLC tackle:
+Below are various personal injury claims our lawyers at The Gonzalez Law Group tackle:

-- Car Accidents – Motor vehicle accidents happen, especially when driving a car is part of many people’s daily commute.
-Car accident injuries can range from minor burns to a severe spinal cord injury, depending on the type of accident.
-After surviving a car accident some victims might not be able to return to work because of their injuries.
+- Automobile Accidents – Motor vehicle accidents happen.
+Automobile accident injuries can range from minor burns to a severe spinal cord injury, depending on the type of accident.
+After surviving an automobile accident, some victims might not be able to return to work because of their injuries.